 9. COMPENSATORY TIME

 On separation from service for any reason, unused compensatory time off will be paid off in cash in a lump sum with the final payment for services at the base rate of pay then prevailing.
-This provision shall apply to Lieutenants.

 10. EXCLUSIONS FROM OVERTIME